- Article 1. Name and Scope.

 (a) Should the post of President become vacant before the three-year term expires, the Executive Vice-President will become President.
 Should any other elective office of SIGCHI become vacant, the President may nominate a member of SIGCHI and ACM to fill the vacancy.
 Nominations are approved by majority vote of the remaining Elected Officers.
 Vacancies in appointed offices are filled according to the procedures for making the original appointment to that office.

-(b) An elected officer, appointed officer, or member of a standing committee, may be removed from office by a two-thirds majority vote of the Elected Officers.
+(b) An elected officer or appointed officer may be removed from office by a two-thirds majority vote of the Elected Officers.

 (c) An adjunct chair, or member or chair of an ad hoc committee, may be removed by the President.